88-degrees/Book-of-Changes/e8a782guan.md

 ###### p.
 99

-**Guān ䷓** shows (how he whom it represents should be like) the worshipper who has washed his hands, but not (yet) presented his offerings; -- with
+**Guān ䷓** shows (how he whom it represents should be like) the worshipper who has washed his hands, but not (yet) presented his offerings; -- with sincerity

 ###### p.
 100

-sincerityand an appearance of dignity (commanding reverent regard).
+and an appearance of dignity (commanding reverent regard).

 1. The first SIX, divided, shows the looking of a lad; -- not blamable in men of inferior rank, but matter for regret in superior men.